StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - [Updating](#updating)
 - [How to Keep Extra Mods After Updating](#how-to-keep-extra-mods-after-updating)
 - [Credits](#credits)

+>[!CAUTION]
+>**Trigger Warning:**
+>
+>Some of the content in Old Old World contains difficult and distressing psychosocial topics, including self abuse, self-destructive behavior and thought, suicidal-ideation, sexual assault, and distressing screams.
+Proceed with caution.

 # The Why
 **This segment is entirely optional to read.
 These are just the events leading up to the creation of Old Old World.**